keycloak/keycloak-containers/server/README.md

 Generic variable names can be used to configure any Database type, defaults may vary depending on the Database.

-- `DB_ADDR`: Specify hostname of the database (optional).
+- `DB_ADDR`: Specify hostname of the database.
 For postgres only, you can provide a list of hostnames separated by comma to failover alternative host.
 The hostname can be the host only or pair of host and port, as example host1,host2 or host1:5421,host2:5436 or host1,host2:5000.
 And keycloak will append DB_PORT (if specify) to the hosts without port, otherwise it will append the default port 5432, again to the address without port only.